 The national minimum wage does not apply to school children, regardless of whether they are undertaking work experience or whether they have, for example, a regular Saturday job.

-Workers aged 16 and 17 are entitled to a national minimum wage of £4.20 per hour, provided that they have ceased to be of compulsory school age, except 16 and 17 year old apprentices, who are entitled to the apprenticeship rate of £3.70.
-In England and Wales, a child can leave school on the last Friday in June if he or she is 16 or will be 16 before the start of the next school year.
-In Northern Ireland, a person is no longer of compulsory school age after 30 June of the school year in which his or her 16th birthday occurs.
+Workers aged 16 and 17 are entitled to a national minimum wage of £4.35 per hour, provided that they have ceased to be of compulsory school age, except 16 and 17 year old apprentices, who are entitled to the apprenticeship rate of £3.90.
+In England and Wales, a child can leave school on the last Friday in June if they are 16 or will be 16 before the start of the next school year.
+In Northern Ireland, a person is no longer of compulsory school age after 30 June of the school year in which their 16th birthday occurs.
 In Scotland, pupils whose 16th birthday falls between 1 March and 30 September may not leave school before 31 May of that year.
 Pupils who attain the age of 16 between 1 October and the last day of February may not leave until the start of the Christmas holidays in that school year.